What Team Building Activities Work for Executives and Senior Leaders?

 Executive Team Building Playbook: High-Impact, No Fluff

-This playbook is for leadership teams (VP+ level) who need bonding that respects their time and intelligence.
-Every activity earns its spot on the calendar.
+For VP+ leadership teams who need bonding that respects their time.
+Every activity in this plan earns its spot on the calendar.

 Understand What Your Leadership Team Actually Needs (Week 1)